ObamaTheLlama114/passtoken/README.md

 ### Steps

+- Create a `.env` file in the `core` directory, and in that file set `DATABASE_URL` to the url of your postgres database.
 - Run `cargo build --release -p server` to build a release binary.
 - The final binary will be located at `target/release/passtoken._` The file extension will be different depending on what operating system you build for.
-- When running the binary, make sure to create a `.env` file with `REDIS_URL` as the url to your redis database, and `POSTGRES_URL` as the url to your postgres database, as well as `DATABASE_URL` with the same value.
+- When running the binary, make sure to create a `.env` file with `REDIS_URL` as the url to your redis database, and `POSTGRES_URL` as the url to your postgres database.

 ## Embedding